 Create your own station model layout that displays the Dewpoint Depression in green over the center of the station with the station ID below the Dewpoint Depression, the Temperature to the upper left, and Dewpoint Temperature to the upper right.
 Display the most recent observations using the new layout.

-Remove All Layers.
+Remove all layers.

 In the Main Display, select the Tools -> Station Model Template menu item.